 - Wash the spring onion bunch and chop the white onion bulbs from the greens separately.
 Chop the white and green part finely and keep them separately.

-- Chop the onion, tomatoes and green chilies finely and keep aside.
+- Chop the onion and tomatoes finely.
+Cut green chilies into 2 to 3 pieces and keep aside.

 - Heat a pan with oil.
-Add kalonji and when it sizzles, add the finely chopped white part of the spring onion and sauté over high heat for 1/2 minute.
+Add kalonji (onion seeds) or cumin seeds and when it sizzles, add the finely chopped white part of the spring onion and sauté over high heat for 1/2 minute.

 - Reduce the flame and add the chopped onions and sauté till the onion becomes translucent.

 - Now add ginger garlic paste and sauté for a minute.
-Add chopped green chilies, tomato, salt and cook for 3-4 mins till the tomatoes become mushy.
+Add chopped green chilies, tomato, a pinch of salt and cook for 3-4 mins till the tomatoes become mushy.

-- Add chili powder, coriander powder, turmeric powder and mix well.
+- Add red chilli powder, coriander powder, turmeric powder and mix well.
 Add 3-4 tbsp water and cook for 2 mins till the raw smell disappears.

-- Now add the chopped green part of the spring onion and mix well and let it cook for 2-3 mins till it wilts.
+- Now add the chopped green part of the spring onion, salt to taste and mix well.
+Let it cook for 2-3 mins till it wilts.

 - Add 1/4 cup water (approx.,), mix well, close the pan with a lid and cook for 4-5 mins till the raw smell disappears and the gravy thickens up a bit.